mathspp/mathspp/pages/04.talks/_20240404-503-days-working-full-time-on-foss-lessons-learned/split-talk.md

 image_align: left
 ---

-In this talk I share my experience working on a FOSS project full-time for 503, sharing some of the non-technical lessons I learned along the way.
+In this talk I share my experience working on a FOSS project full-time for 503 days, sharing some of the non-technical lessons I learned along the way.

 These lessons fall into 4 broad categories: